-The Directors of the ICAV are listed on page 1; no Director, nor the Company Secretary, had any beneficial interest in the shares of the Sub-Fund of the ICAV during the period other than Mr. Marturet who owns 4,147 Class M shares of the Unison Equity Select Fund.
+The Directors of the ICAV are listed on page 1; no Director, nor the Company Secretary, had any beneficial interest in the shares of the Sub-Fund of the ICAV during the year.

-Other than as disclosed in note 11 to the financial statements, there were no contracts or agreements of any significance in relation to the business of the ICAV in which the Directors had any interest, as defined in the ICAV Act 2015, at any time during the period.
+Other than as disclosed in note 11 to the financial statements, there were no contracts or agreements of any significance in relation to the business of the ICAV in which the Directors had any interest, as defined in the ICAV Act 2015, at any time during the year.